 A comprehensive eye examination takes approximately one hour.
-It typically includes dilating the pupils which allows the doctor to see fully into the back of the eye.
+It typically includes dilating the pupils which allow the doctor to see fully into the back of the eye.
 Dilating drops may cause temporary blurred vision and light sensitivity which may impact driving.
 You may wish to make other driving arrangements and to bring sunglasses with you.

 For your visit with us please bring the following: